 The ANPP has a designed capacity of 815 MW, of which Unit 2, with only 407.5 MW, is in operation.
 Nuclear energy played a crucial role during the period of recovery from the economic crisis.
 Unit 1 is not operating, and Unit 2 was recommissioned in 1995, after 6.5 years of outage.
 The fuel is supplied by the Russian Federation.

-The high voltage transmission network of Armenia consists of 220-110 kV lines.
+The high voltage transmission network of Armenia consists of 220 and 110 kV lines.
 There are 14 substations of 220 kV and 119 substations of 110 kV.
 The capacity of the existing high voltage network is considered sufficient for the current and forecasted loads.
-The high-voltage transmission network has interconnections with all neighbouring countries: Azerbaijan: 330, 220 and 110 kV (not in operation); Georgia: 220 and 110 kV; Islamic Republic of Iran: 2 × 220 kV; Turkey: 220 kV (not in operation).
+The high voltage transmission network has interconnections with all neighbouring countries: Azerbaijan: 330, 220 and 110 kV (not in operation); Georgia: 220 and 110 kV; Islamic Republic of Iran: 2 × 220 kV; Turkey: 220 kV (not in operation).
 The high voltage lines Armenia–Islamic Republic of Iran and Armenia–Georgia of 400 kV are currently under construction.

 Natural gas is the most important primary energy source, and it is imported primarily from the Russian Federation.
-The designed capacity of the high pressure gas transportation network of Armenia is 17 billion m3/year.
-In 1980, the maximum demand for natural gas in Armenia was above 5–6 billion m3/year.
+The designed capacity of the high pressure gas transportation network of Armenia is 17 billion m3/y.
+In 1980, the maximum demand for natural gas in Armenia was above 5–6 billion m3/y.
 Five main gas pipelines were built, which ensured gas delivery from three sides: Georgia, North Azerbaijan and West Azerbaijan.
 Today, only the Georgian pipeline is operating.
-In 2017, the natural gas demand was 2.39 billion m3, but the expected demand will be 5.5–6.2 billion m3/year, depending on the ANPP’s status (shut down or in operation).
-The gas pipeline Islamic Republic of Iran–Armenia, which is now fully constructed and has been in operation since spring 2009, has a capacity of 2.3 billion m3 and in 2017 383 billion m3 was imported.
+In 2019, the natural gas demand was 2.55 billion m3, where 2.17 billion m3 was imported from Russian Federation and 0.38 billion m3 from Islamic Republic of Iran.
+But the expected demand will be 5.5–6.2 billion m3/y, depending on the ANPP’s status (shut down or in operation).
+The gas pipeline Islamic Republic of Iran–Armenia, which is now fully constructed and has been in operation since spring 2009, has a capacity of 2.3 billion m3.
 There are underground storage facilities for natural gas with a maximal gas storage volume of 180 million m3.
 Nowadays, the available gas storage volume is 130 million m3.
 Gas distribution in Armenia is performed through high, medium and low pressure distribution networks.

-Oil products are imported from foreign countries and mostly utilized for the transportation and industry sector.
-During the past several years, mazut has barely been imported into the Armenia.
+Oil products are imported from foreign countries and mostly utilized for the transportation and industry sectors.
+During the past several years, mazut has barely been imported into Armenia.

 Renewable energy sources (geothermal, wind, solar and waste burning) are under consideration.
 Armenia has considerable potential for geothermal energy, but a programme has to be developed to explore its geothermal resources and to carry out drilling activities.

 Armenia has significant solar energy potential.
-The average annual amount of solar energy flow per square meter of horizontal surface is about 1720 kWh (the average European is 1000 kWh).
-One fourth of the country’s territory is endowed with solar energy resources of 1850 kWh/m2/year.
-The Renewable Energy Investment Plan for Armenia was approved in the framework of the Scaling-Up Renewable Energy Program (SREP) of the Climate Investment Funds, in accordance with which SREP resources are being allocated to develop utility scale solar PV up to 110 MW.
-The number of autonomous energy producers in the renewable energy sector (150 kW) in January 2018 were 274 (total capacity of 2,8 MW), including 31 that received technical specifications.
+The average annual amount of solar energy flow per square meter of horizontal surface is about 1720 kW?h (the European average is 1000 kW?h).
+One fourth of the country’s territory is endowed with solar energy resources of 1850 kW?h/m2/y.
+The Renewable Energy Investment Plan for Armenia was approved in the framework of the Scaling-Up Renewable Energy Program (SREP) of the Climate Investment Funds, in accordance with which SREP resources are being allocated to develop utility scale solar photovoltaic up to 110 MW.
+The number of autonomous energy producers in the renewable energy sector (150 kW) in January 2018 was 274 (total capacity of 2.8 MW), including 31 that received technical specifications.

-With the support of the European Bank for Reconstruction and Development (EBRD), the construction programme for industrial scale solar power plant(s) is being prepared:
+With the support of the European Bank for Reconstruction and Development, the construction programme for industrial scale solar power plant(s) is being prepared at the following sites: